preslavrachev/preslavrachev.github.io/_posts/2018/august/2019-08-27-xamarin-impressions.md

 As for iOS, Xamarin actually impressed me from the get go.
 It is hard to believe it for someone who has not tried Xamarin, but developing an iOS app does not differ much syntactically from using Swift.
 On top, one gets to use C#, a very mature and elegant language, albeit somewhat restricted by the platform availability that the .NET framework gets to run on.

-###### SIDENOTE: During and shortly after my Undergraduate years about a decade ago, I spent a significant part of my programming practice writing C# and working with the .NET.
+**SIDENOTE:** During and shortly after my Undergraduate years about a decade ago, I spent a significant part of my programming practice writing C# and working with the .NET.
 My opinion can thus be a little bit biased, due to my nostalgia of that time.
+{: .notice}

 A Xamarin developer has the entire CocoaTouch SDK at their disposal, plus a fairly good deal of the .NET framework.
 Bringing-in new .NET libraries is a piece of cake, and as long as they don't rely on any platform or OS-specific SDKs, they work out of the box.
 Bridging to 3rd-party Objective-C libraries is also not a problem.
 There is a tool made available from Microsoft, called [Objective Sharipie](https://docs.microsoft.com/en-us/xamarin/cross-platform/macios/binding/objective-sharpie/), which facilitates the bridging, by parsing Objective-C headers and creating a C# bridge.
 Bridging to Swift libraries is not officially supported for various reasons, but also not impossible.
 There are a [few caveats](https://medium.com/@Flash3001/binding-swift-libraries-xamarin-ios-ff32adbc7c76) to keep in mind before bridging a Swift library, so I can't be 100% certain that the bridging effort will be always worth it.
 It's ... just there for those who are ready to spend some effort and take advantage of it.